-- Dry floodproofing of the structure - Installation of backflow valves; - Closures on doors, windows, stairwells and vents-- temporary or permanent; - Rearranging or protecting damageable property--e.g., relocate or raise utilities; - Sump pumps and sub-drains; - Water resistant material; water resistant window coverings, doors and jambs; waterproof adhesives; sealants and compounds, and floor drains; - Plastic sheeting around the walls; - Meeting access requirements of applicable building codes (e.g., stairs with landings, guardrails) or the Americans with Disabilities Act; - In instances where special access improvement (e.g., elevators, lifts, ramps, etc.) may be required (e.g., in the case of physically handicapped or elderly homeowners or occupants) special handicapped access can be considered an eligible improvement when a medical professional/DMV documentation is provided.
-Multiple access points may also be eligible where necessary to meet state or local building code compliance; - Connecting, disconnecting, and extending utility connections for electrical power, fuel, incoming potable water, wastewater discharge; - Removal of any trees which restrict the dry floodproofing of a structure; - Site grading and site restoration including grading landscaping to it preconstruction condition; and - Temporary site protection measures during site work.
+- Dry floodproofing of the structure - Installation of backflow valves; - Closures on doors, windows, stairwells and vents-- temporary or permanent; - Rearranging or protecting damageable real property components--e.g., relocate or raise utilities; - Sump pumps and sub-drains; - Water resistant material; water resistant window coverings, doors and jambs; waterproof adhesives; sealants and compounds, and floor drains; - Plastic sheeting around the walls; - Connecting, disconnecting, and extending utility connections for electrical power, fuel, incoming potable water, wastewater discharge; - Removal of any trees which restrict the dry floodproofing of a structure; - Temporary site protection measures during site work.

-Work for items that are eligible costs shall include actual costs (itemized costs for each task), including but not limited to: design costs, costs of obtaining all required permits (e.g., zoning or land use approvals; environmental permits or required certifications; historic preservation approvals; and building permits), and costs of title searches, surveys, appraisal fees, state and local applicable tax.
-If additional work is required as a condition of building permit issuance, and if such work is not listed previously as eligible, the property owner will be required to provide funds equal to the amount of the cost to complete the required work.
+Work for items that are eligible costs shall include actual costs (itemized costs for each task), including but not limited to: design costs, costs of obtaining all required permits (e.g., zoning or land use approvals; environmental permits or required certifications; historic preservation approvals; and building permits), administrative costs for acquisition of real estate interests (including title search and appraisals), costs of surveys, -and state and local applicable tax.

+.
+If additional work is required as a condition of building permit issuance, and if such work is not listed previously as eligible, the property owner will be required to complete the required work.